1xNcode/1xN/README.md

-# 1&times;N Block Pattern for Network Sparsity
+# 1&times;N Pattern for Pruning Convolutional Neural Networks

-This is Pytorch re-implementation of "1×N Block Pattern for Network Sparsity".
+This is Pytorch re-implementation of "Pattern for Pruning Convolutional Neural Networks".

 ## 1) 1&times;N Block Sparsity